Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the Algebraic Connectivity of a Network: Distributed Algebraic Connectivity Maximization

 \subsection{Relaxing SDP into NP}

 \eqref{eq:primal_distributed} can be solved distributedly by using a similar method as \citep{zhang2016consensus} when the graph is regular.
-However, we would like to consider arbitrary graphs, not only regular graphs.
-In order to apply the projected gradient flow dynamics to solve \eqref{eq:primal_distributed}, the problem is relaxed into an NP first.
+However, here we would like to consider general graphs, not only regular ones.
+In order to apply the projected saddle point dynamics to solve \eqref{eq:primal_distributed}, the problem needs to be relaxed into an NP first.
+This is because \eqref{eq:primal_distributed} is still an SDP problem, and its inequality matrices constraints would lead to positive semidefinite matrix Lagrangian multipliers $\Phi^{(i)}$.
+This makes it hard to apply the saddle point dynamics in \citep{cherukuri2016asymptotic} to this problem since by the definition of the projection operator $\Pi_K$, it is clear that $\Pi_K:\mathbb{R}^n\times\mathbb{R}^n\mapsto\mathbb{R}^n$.
+The projected saddle point dynamics is not defined on the cone of positive semidefinite matrices.